WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 `void` **add_used_extension** ( extension_name: [`String`](class_string.md), required: [`bool`](class_bool.md) )<div id="class_gltfstate_method_add_used_extension"></div>

-Appends an extension to the list of extensions used by this GLTF file during serialization.
+Appends an extension to the list of extensions used by this glTF file during serialization.
 If `required` is true, the extension will also be added to the list of required extensions.
 Do not run this in [`GLTFDocumentExtension._export_post`](class_gltfdocumentextension.md#class_gltfdocumentextension_private_method__export_post), as that stage is too late to add extensions.
 The final list is sorted alphabetically.

 <!-- rst-class:: classref-item-separator -->